Chardyyy07/-Remote-Control-your-Personal-Computers/README.md

 ## :warning: How to Use:
 ###### Step 1 :
-Establish a connection between your phone and laptop/computer by using your phone's hotspot and connecting your laptop to it via Wi-Fi.
+Establish a connection between your phone and laptop/computer by using your phone's hotspot and connecting your laptop to it via Wi-Fi or mobile data.
 ###### Step 2 :
 Run the `RCPC.exe` file (It will create a server and will accept the request from the client android phone)
 ###### Step 3 :